 The NCBE provides an MPRE Outline and sample questions.

 The MPRE registration fee continues to increase every year and is now up to $80.
-Late registration costs $60.
+Late registration incurs additional costs.
 Fees, of course, are nonrefundable.
 The NCBE continues to increase the price almost every year.

 The MPRE fee includes the score report and having a score report sent to a jurisdiction’s Board of Law Examiners.
 Scores for the current administration or any future MPRE exams will not be released until all fees are paid in full.
 Applications that contain insufficient or improper payment will not be processed.